Central American Atlantic moist forests

-The Central American Atlantic moist forests ecoregion (WWF ID: NT0111) covers the lowland coastal forests of Honduras, southeast Guatemala, and the eastern forests of Nicaragua.
+The Central American Atlantic moist forests ecoregion (WWF ID: NT0111) covers the lowland coastal forests of Honduras, southeast Guatemala, and the eastern forests of Nicaragua (plus two small patches in Belize).
 Half of the ecoregion is closed-canopy tropical broadleaf evergreen forest, with tree heights reaching 50 meters.
 This ecoregion has the largest single fragment of natural forest in Central America, with a size of 14629 km2.
 The total area is 89979 km2.

 Location and description

-The ecoregion stretches for 700 km from the valley of Lake Izabal in southeastern Guatemala, across the northern coast of Honduras (in a 50 km wide strip), and down across most of the eastern half of Nicaragua.
+The ecoregion stretches for 700 km from the valley of Lake Izabal in southeastern Guatemala, across the northern coast of Honduras (in a 50 km wide strip), and down across most of the eastern half of Nicaragua (additionally alongside two minuscule patches in Belize).
 The mean elevation is 293 m, with a maximum of 2270 m.

 Climate

 The climate of the ecoregion is Tropical monsoon climate (Köppen climate classification (Am)).
 This climate is characterized by relatively even temperatures throughout the year (all months being greater than 18 C average temperature), and a pronounced dry season.
 The driest month has less than 60 mm of precipitation, but more than (100-(average/25) mm.
 This climate is mid-way between a tropical rainforest and a tropical savanna.
 Average precipitation in the ecoregion is 2,333 mm/year.